sepsis-omics/tutorials/docs/modules/velvet/index.md

 See [here](/modules/galaxy/index.md) for information about how to start with Galaxy.

+### Import files

 To import the files for this tutorial:

 - Go to your Galaxy instance.
 Make sure you are registered and logged in.
 Refresh the page.
+- In the centre of the top panel, select <ss>Shared Data: Histories</ss>
+- Select <fn>Microbial-assembly-start-history</fn> and then in the top right corner click on <ss>Import history</ss>.
+- This should now be your current history (the right hand panel) with five files.

+Alternatively:

 - Click on the <ss>History</ss> cog ![cog icon](images/image02.png)
 - Select <ss>Import from File</ss>
 - In the box called <ss>Archived History URL</ss>, paste in this link address to the Galaxy history of input files: